nitin-jotwani/QI-FB-Login/README.md

 # QI FB Login
+1. Create an application in facebook.
+2. Enter valid Valid OAuth redirect URIs in Client OAuth Settings under Facebook Login Settings.
+3. Edit clientId and redirectURI accordingly in html file provided.
-Run html file, which contains Login Link for FB.
+4. Run html file, which contains Login Link for FB.

 After the successful login user will be redirected to localhost/fb which is monitored by backend nodeJS (app.js).